 US Youth Soccer – New Age Group Structure (Fall 2016-2017 Season): *Please note, beginning on August 1, 2016, US Youth Soccer (USYSA) has instituted a birth -year registration mandate.
 For more information, go to: US Club Soccer update on US youth soccers birth year registration mandate.
 If you are not sure what age group to register for, this Player Age Chart will show you what age group your player is eligible for.

 Beginning August 1, 2016 all regional and national US Youth Soccer competitions, including all levels of the US Youth Soccer National Championship Series , US Youth Soccer National League, US Youth Soccer Olympic Development Program , US Youth Soccer Regional Leagues, and US Youth Soccer Presidents Cup , will be based on age group cut-offs of January 1 for each age group.
-Due to additional interpretative changes by U.S. Soccer since this announcement in how competition age groups are labeled, US Youth Soccer and other sanctioning bodies are now clarifying the age group structures for the 2016-2017 season.
+Due to additional interpretative changes by U.S. Soccer since this announcement in how competition age groups are labeled, US Youth Soccer and other sanctioning bodies are now clarifying the age group structures for the 2016 season and beyond.

 In consideration of the new age designation mandated by US Youth Soccer, the Addison United Board has approved a revised policy regarding players “Playing Up”.
 For those who may not be familiar with the term “Playing Up”, it simply is a player who plays in an age group higher than their designated age.
 For example, a U14 player playing on a U16 team.
 The Board Members based this revised policy on our mission as a non-profit soccer club to provide a competitive, positive soccer experience for all Addison United players, by focusing on long-term player development, enhancing their skills, and encouraging a passion for the game that translates into success both on and off the field.
 We feel this updated policy is very clear and straightforward for everyone to understand and will be followed without exception.